-The Gallow Gate is curated by Natalia Palombo and provides a platform for the development, presentation, and discussion of contemporary visual art and culture.
+The Gallow Gate is a project space located in Many Studios, curated by Natalia Palombo and provides a platform for the development, presentation, and discussion of contemporary visual art and culture.
 Projects consider access to creative and cultural activity, expectations within arts practice and the misrepresentation of non-western cultures in the UK.

 Since opening in March 2016, The Gallow Gate has experimented with methodology by introducing play and participation to the programme to build accessibility to creative practice with our local context.
 The programme has been designed to challenge what people expect from creative practice, and to try to break down barriers of access and elitism within the sector.
 We’ve done this largely by producing cross-arts projects with live and participatory elements, inviting audiences into the process of making rather than focusing on ‘final/completed work’.

-Between 2016 - 2018 we have engaged 35 artists from Scotland, England, Peru, South Africa, Zimbabwe, Cape Verde, Democratic Republic of Congo, Belgium, Pakistan, Ghana, Senegal, Nigeria, India, The Gambia and Iran.
+Between 2016 - 2019 we have engaged 60 artists from Scotland, England, Peru, South Africa, Zimbabwe, Democratic Republic of Congo, Belgium, Pakistan, Ghana, Senegal, Nigeria, India, The Gambia and Iran.
 Some of our residencies sit within existing programmes including Connect ZA (South Africa), Making More Art Happen (Zimbabwe), Stories, Stones and Bones (Heritage Lottery Fund), Fak'ugesi Digital Arts Festival.

-This year, we have been selected as part of Glasgow International 2018 Supported Programme, producing an exhibition and events programme in partnership with London-based collective sorryyoufeeluncomfortable.
-This programme will include multi-disciplinary work from 7 Black artists, writers and makers: Christopher Kirubi, Halima Haruna, Rabz Lansiquot, Mayfly Mutyambizi, Imani Robinson, Jacob V Joyce & Shenece Oretha.
-Please visit www.manystudios.co.uk/syfu for more information.
+In 2018, we were selected as part of Glasgow International 2018 Supported Programme, producing an exhibition and events programme in partnership with London-based collective sorryyoufeeluncomfortable.
+This programme included multi-disciplinary work from 6 artists, writers and makers: Christopher Kirubi, Halima Haruna, Rabz Lansiquot, Mayfly Mutyambizi, Imani Robinson, Jacob V Joyce & Shenece Oretha.